Nights and Weekends

-Nights and Weekends is a 2008 American mumblecore film written, directed, co-produced by and starring Joe Swanberg and Greta Gerwig.
+Nights and Weekends is a 2008 American mumblecore film written, directed, co-produced by and starring Joe Swanberg and Greta Gerwig, marking Gerwig's directorial debut.
 The film follows a long-distance relationship and its aftermath.

 The film premiered at South by Southwest, screened within such festivals as Maryland Film Festival, and was released theatrically in the United States on October 10, 2008.

 Plot

 The film recounts a long-distance relationship between two people, one of whom lives in Chicago, the other in New York City.
 The first half of the film follows their relationship while the second half focuses on the dissolution and potential continuation of it, which occurs a year after the events of the first half of the film.